SB-796

 Plain Language

-All operators (not just covered entities meeting the 500,000-user threshold) must provide two layers of AI identity disclosure: (1) a static, persistent disclaimer visible to all users at all times indicating the chatbot is not human, and (2) pop-up notifications at four specific trigger points — upon login, every 30 minutes of sustained engagement, whenever a user asks, and whenever the chatbot is about to provide advice in a licensed field such as medical, financial, or legal advice.
-The 30-minute interval is notably more frequent than some jurisdictions (e.g., California SB 243's 3-hour interval).
-The obligation applies to users of all ages and is unconditional — no 'reasonable person would be misled' threshold applies.
+All operators — not just covered entities meeting the 500,000-user threshold — must provide two layers of AI identity disclosure: (1) a static, persistent disclaimer visible at all times indicating the chatbot is not human, and (2) pop-up notifications at four specific triggers: login, every 30 minutes of sustained engagement, whenever the user asks, and whenever the chatbot is asked to provide advice in a licensed field such as medicine, finance, or law.
+The 30-minute interval is more frequent than comparable statutes (e.g., CA SB 243's 3-hour interval).
+The licensed-advice trigger is unique to this bill and functions as a context-sensitive disclosure requirement.
+This section applies to all operators of chatbots in Virginia, regardless of user count — it is not limited to covered entities.

 Statutory Text